What is Bituach Leumi, and Why Should I Have It?

 Bituach Leumi Registration For Foreigners on an A-Category Visa

-Before registering with Bituach Leumi, foreigners must live in Israel for a minimum of 183 days within the last 12 months (the days need not be consecutive) and obtain an A-category visa.
+Before registering with Bituach Leumi, foreigners must live in Israel for a minimum of 183 days within the last 12 months (the days need not be consecutive nor time spent on a visa) and obtain an A-category visa (in the case of a student visa, the visa must be from a Torah learning institution only).

 Upon acceptance, visa holders are recognized as members retroactively from the beginning of their visa or for one year, whichever is shorter.
 They must pay Bituach Leumi membership dues for that time.
 They may also be eligible for a refund on kupat cholim and medical expenses that were incurred during that time.